School of Arts & Sciences

 Division of Math and Sciences

-Studying Biology, Chemistry, Computer Science, Earth & Marine Sciences, Environmental Science, or Math affords you unique opportunities to interact closely with our esteemed faculty.
+Studying Biology, Chemistry, Computer Science, Earth & Marine Sciences, Environmental Science, or Math affords the student the unique opportunities to interact closely with our esteemed faculty.
 In the classroom, faculty use imaginative and innovative approaches that not only communicate critical information, but also make the scientific topics come alive for the student.
 In the research laboratories, nationally renowned scientists at Dowling allow students to be involved in exciting, ground-breaking research.

 Division of Social Sciences